-- 3 Future District CIL spend will need to focus on the critical and essential infrastructure already identified through the local plan and communicated within the planning process.
-A process will need to be developed to ensure that District CIL Funding is secured or ringfenced to deliver these projects in a timely manner.
-Diagram 1 indicates the cyclical nature of this review process through to when a project is detailed as 'funded' in the Infrastructure Funding Statement and then delivered. - 3.2 The CIL Spending process will ensure that the priority projects for District CIL funding are identified and communicated within the Infrastructure Funding Statement, which is now a new requirement under the updated CIL Regulations 2010 (as amended). - 3.3 The first Infrastructure Funding Statement must be produced and published by 31 December 2020. - 3.4 Diagram 1 shows the cyclical nature of funding and delivering infrastructure that is required through the Local Plan only.
+- 3.1 District CIL spend will need to initially focus on the critical and essential infrastructure already identified through the local plan and communicated within the planning process.
+The spending process ensures that District CIL Funding is secured or ringfenced to deliver these projects in a timely manner.
+Diagram 1 indicates the cyclical nature of this review process through to when a project is detailed as 'funded' in the Infrastructure Funding Statement and then delivered. - 3.2 The CIL Spending process will ensure that the priority projects for District CIL funding are identified and communicated within the Infrastructure Funding Statement, which is now a new requirement under the updated CIL Regulations 2010 (as amended). - 3.3 The first Infrastructure Funding Statement was produced and published by 31 December 2020.
+Towards the end of each year a new Infrastructure Funding Statement is published. - 3.4 Diagram 1 shows the cyclical nature of funding and delivering infrastructure that is required through the Local Plan only.
 Diagram 2 depicts the process we would expect all projects seeking District CIL to follow.